-Coherent narrowband searches, the focus of this paper, are used when the source position is known, but the signal frequency is uncertain or may have shifted from electromagnetic predictions \citep[e.g.,][]{2008ApJ...683L..45A, LIGOScientific:2014uzs, 2017PhRvD..96l2006A, O2Narrowband, LIGOScientific:2021quq, Ashok:2021fnj, LIGOScientific:2025kei}.
+Coherent narrowband searches, the focus of this paper, are also usually used for pulsars with known position, but when the signal frequency, while known, is uncertain or may have shifted from EM predictions~\citep[e.g.,][]{2008ApJ...683L..45A, LIGOScientific:2014uzs, 2017PhRvD..96l2006A, O2Narrowband, LIGOScientific:2021quq, Ashok:2021fnj, LIGOScientific:2025kei}\footnote{Broader searches, either for sources at known positions but with unknown frequencies or over the full sky, usually use semicoherent methods, see, e.g. \citet{WETTE2023102880} for an overview.}.
 This could happen due to timing noise, glitches, or mismatches between gravitational and EM emission mechanisms~\citep{Ashton:2017wui,2025PASA...42..118A}.
 Narrowband searches extend the targeted approach by scanning a small frequency band and a limited range of spin-down parameters, achieving improved robustness while maintaining relatively high sensitivity.
-Pulsars, NSs possessing powerful magnetic fields that emit beams of EM waves across different frequency bands (radio, X-rays, gamma-rays), are the primary candidates for CW targeted and fully-coherent narrowband searches.
+Pulsars, NSs possessing powerful magnetic fields that emit beams of EM waves across different frequency bands (radio, X-rays, gamma rays), are the primary candidates for CW targeted and fully coherent narrowband searches.

-In this work, we present a narrowband CW search using data from the recent LVK O4 observing run, considering the first two parts, namely O4a and O4b data from the LIGO Livingston (L1) and LIGO Hanford detectors (H1).
+In this work, we present a narrowband CW search using data from the recent LVK O4 observing run, considering the first two parts, namely, O4a and O4b data from the LIGO Livingston (L1) and LIGO Hanford detectors (H1).
 We study 34 pulsars, with ephemerides provided by a set of gamma-ray, radio, and X-ray observatories, representing the largest set of targets ever considered for a narrowband search.
 For the first time, we consider sources in binary systems and explore templates in the second-order spin-down ($\ddot{f}$) dimension, enlarging the science scope of this work.

-The paper is organized as follows: Section~\ref{sec:data} describes the EM and GW data used in the analysis.
+The paper is organized as follows.
+Section~\ref{sec:data} describes the EM and GW data used in the analysis.
 Section~\ref{sec:signal_and_method} outlines the astrophysical motivations and characteristics of the expected signals and describes the analysis method.
 The results are presented and discussed in Section~\ref{sec:results}.
 Our conclusions are given in Section~\ref{sec:conclusions}.